Sika MonoTop®-4012

 - Keep the surface wet and do not allow to dry.

-- Remove excess water from within the surface pores and cavities e.g. with a clean sponge.
+- Remove excess water from within the surface pores and cavities with a clean sponge.

-- Make a scratch coat using the repair mortar.
+- Make a scratch coat using the repair mortar Product.

 - Apply the scratch coat over the complete substrate surface to form a thin layer to fill surface pores or cavities.

-- Apply the repair mortar onto the scratch coat ‘wet on wet’ at the minimum and maximum layer thicknesses without the formation of voids.
+- Apply the repair mortar Product on to the scratch coat wet on wet, without forming voids, and observing the minimum and maximum layer thicknesses.

 IMPORTANT